-In this section, we will prove there exist smooth solutions of the Fourier-restricted Euler and hypodissipative Navier--Stokes equations (with weak enough dissipation) that blowup in finite-time.
-We will begin by constructing a dyadic formulation.
-We will show that---for a properly chosen class of initial data that is preserved by the dynamics---the restricted model equations reduce to an infinite system of ODEs close enough to the dyadic Euler/Navier--Stokes equations that the approach to finite-time blowup of \cites{KatzPavlovic,FriedlanderPavlovic,Cheskidov} can be adapted to this case.
+In this section, we will study the dynamics of odd, permutation symmetric solutions of the Fourier-restricted Euler and hypodissipative Navier--Stokes equations.
+We will reduce the dynamics of these equations to an infinite system of ODEs that has a similar structure to the dyadic Euler/Navier--Stokes equations.
+In particular, we will show that solutions with these symmetries must satisfy the infinite system of ODES given in \cref{EulerODEintro,NavierStokesODEintro}.